hitwzy/hello-world/README.md

 # hello-world
 Hi fellows.,
 This is my first project on GitHub and I'm tring to creat new branch of my 'Hello world' project.
-I'm writing this comment to the read-me file.
+I'm writing this comment to the read-me file,eh,for second time.